gimlet-io/gimlet-documentation/src/pages/blog/vercel-vs-kubernetes.md

 * **Deployment configuration**
 * Vercel does a great job at recognizing 35+ frontend frameworks.
 If your project is conventional, the build commands are set automatically.
 * {% list type="checkmark" %}
-  * We said we are going to be pragmatic with Kubernetes.
-To match the no-config experience of Vercel, we are going to use an application template that is made for static websites and we set the build command, just like on Vercel.
-Without auto detection that is.
+  * As promised, we are going to be pragmatic with Kubernetes.
+To match the no-config experience of Vercel, we are going to use an application template that is made for static websites.
+We need to set the build command, but the rest of the boilerplate is covered.
   * Create a file with the build commands:
     ```yaml
     # values.yaml